Using Life Insurance to Generate Tax-Free Income in Retirement

 Table of Contents

-Why is this Important for Financial Advisors?
+Why is This Important for Financial Advisors?

 Over the past decade, the insurance industry has seen a significant shift, with many insurers moving away from traditional LTC policies and focusing on hybrid products.
 This shift means your clients now need more guidance on navigating the tax deductibility of premiums under various IRS guidelines.